mne-tools/mne-python/doc/source/manual/convert.rst

 **<x/mm> , <y/mm> , <z/mm>**

-    Location of the point, usually in the MEG head coordinate system, see Section 5.3.
+    Location of the point, usually in the MEG head coordinate system, see :ref:`BJEBIBAI`.
     Some programs have options to accept coordinates in meters instead of millimeters.
 With --meters option, mne_transform_points lists the coordinates in meters.